-This page contains general information, trademark definitions, guidelines about using the university's name and the university's marks, and information for club team use, approved products, the required approval process, guidelines for using external vendors, licensed manufacturers and local licensees.
+This page contains general information, trademark definitions, guidelines about using the university's name and the university's marks, and information for club team use, the required approval process, guidelines for using external vendors, licensed manufacturers and local licensees.
 It also has information about how to contact the Trademark and Licensing Office.

 The Trademark and Licensing Office, with the assistance of the Collegiate Licensing Company, regulates, promotes, and protects the use of the university's name and identifying marks, both on and off campus.
 This includes granting approval for use of the many registered service marks and trademarks of the university, such as logos, the university seal, and even identifying names like "Illinois," "Illini," and "Fighting Illini."

 The university has registered its marks since 1978, and continues to pursue registration overseas.
 This insures protection of the integrity and identity of the university; at the same time, royalties collected through the Licensing Program fund student-athlete scholarships.
 By ensuring that products bearing the university's marks are of high quality and good taste, the marks further promote the University of Illinois' reputation as one of the nation's finest universities.
 Proper use of the university's name also stimulates public awareness and support.

 Prior written approval is needed for students, campus groups, registered student organizations, or sports clubs from the Trademark and Licensing Office and the Collegiate Licensing Company (the university's licensing agent) for use of the university name or marks for anything other than official university business.
 This also applies to students, student groups, and organizations that wish to make use of the university name in conjunction with their group or activities, or those groups desiring use of the university's identifying marks.